-Coaching typically offers an opportunity for reflection and the development of greater insight into the individual’s self-awareness, self-management and personnel management skillset.
+Coaching typically offers an opportunity for reflection and the development of greater insight into an individual’s self-awareness, self-management, personal management skills.

-The developmental and performance coaching approach applied in REAch2 enables bespoke conversations to take place that address the needs and wants of the coachee.
+Our developmental and performance coaching approach enables bespoke conversations to take place that address the needs and wants of the coachee.

-Areas for development and improved performance through coaching can be:
+Areas for development and improved performance through coaching can include:

 - Building resilience